Policy Learning under Endogeneity Using Instrumental Variables: Introduction

-The only exception we are aware of is \citet{chen2022personalized}, who use the MTE framework to study the personalized subsidy rule.
-Their work is complementary to ours in emphasizing different aspects of policy learning.
-They focus on the oracle optimal policy and its welfare properties without restricting the policy class.
-Notably, their characterization of optimal subsidy rules requires monotonicity of the propensity score and the MTE, which can be restrictive in practice.
-For example, in the context of the effects of family size on child outcomes, the MTE estimates in \citet{brinch2017beyond} show a U shape.
-In contrast, we do not have these requirements.
-Instead, we restrict the complexity of the policy class and analyze the convergence rate of the regret bound of the estimated policy.
+The only exception I am aware of is \citet{chen2022personalized}, who use the MTE framework to study the personalized subsidy rule.
+Their work is complementary to mine in emphasizing different aspects of policy learning.
+They focus on the oracle optimal policy without restricting the policy class, whereas I analyze the estimated optimal policy within a restricted policy class.
+Notably, their closed-form characterization of optimal subsidy rules requires monotonicity of the MTE function with respect to the selection unobservable, which can be restrictive in practice.
+For example, in the context of the effects of family size on child outcomes, the quantity-quality model of fertility by \citet{becker1973interaction} is consistent with both positive and negative effects of family size depending on the level of complementarity in parental preferences between quantity and quality of children.
+Consequently, a monotone MTE function can mask important heterogeneity.
+Indeed, the MTE estimates in \citet{brinch2017beyond} show a U shape.
+In contrast, my framework allows for a flexible form of the MTE function.

-Second, in epidemiology and biostatistics, there has been increasing interest in individualized treatment rules (ITR). \citet{cui2020semiparametric} and \citet{qiu2020optimal} allow for treatment endogeneity.
+Second, in epidemiology and biostatistics, there has been increasing interest in \emph{individualized treatment rules}. \citet{cui2020semiparametric} and \citet{qiu2020optimal} allow for treatment endogeneity.
 They achieve point identification by leveraging the ``no common effect modifier'' assumption outlined in \citet{wang2018bounded}, which largely restricts the heterogeneity of compliance behavior. \citet{pu2021estimating} introduce the notion of ``IV-optimality'' to estimate the optimal treatment regime based on partial identification of the CATE.
-Our approach crucially differs from these works on ITR under endogeneity in that we account for imperfect enforcement as a consequence of endogeneity.
-One exception is individualized encouragement rules that manipulate a binary instrument, considered in \citet{qiu2020optimal}.
-Our framework nests theirs.
+Unlike my framework, these works do not account for imperfect enforcement as a consequence of treatment endogeneity.
+One exception is \citet{qiu2020optimal}, who consider \emph{individualized encouragement rules} that manipulate a binary instrument.
+My framework nests theirs by allowing the instrument to have richer support.